Heavy Drinking and Alcoholism Among the Elderly

 Reaching Out

-Prescription Drugs and Alcohol Abuse Among Over 65s
+Prescription Drugs and Alcohol Misuse Among Over 65s

 Elderly people may be prescribed drugs for various health problems.
 However, some are unaware of the effects of combining prescription drugs with alcohol.
 In some cases, alcohol can magnify the effects of these drugs, particularly sedatives.
 This can become very dangerous to the health of an elderly person.